telerik/xaml-docs/controls/dragdropmanager/how-to/howto-create-custom-drag-arrow.md

 ## Using the Custom Drag Arrow

 To demonstrate the custom drag arrow we will use two Border elements.
-A drag/drop opreation can be performed from the one to the another.
+A drag/drop opreation can be performed from one to the other.

 #### __[XAML] Example 3: Defining the view in XAML and setting the DragDropManagerUtilities.ShowArrowDragCue attached property__
 {{region dragdropmanager-howto-create-custom-drag-arrow-2}}